Drivers learn city-scale dynamic equilibrium: Empirical Results

 In contrast to the equilibration of average driver revenue over time, by constitutive relation \cref{eq:constitutive}, marginal driver revenue on a segment at equilibrium is a decreasing function of the number of drivers given environment condition: $\phi(s) \mid \mathcal{E}$.
-This constitutive relation is hard to measure without controlled experiment, but can be measured from observational data if the number of drivers is forced to change much faster than the environment does, such as during shift transition.
-In \cref{fig:validation}d, the downward trend in 5pm--6pm reflects $\phi(s)$ for that time of day, when people leave work and taxis return for the night shift.
+This constitutive relation is hard to measure without controlled experiments, but can be measured from observational data if the number of drivers is forced to change much faster than the environment does, such as during shift transition.
+In \cref{fig:validation}d, the downward trend reflects $\phi(s)$ for 5pm--6pm, when people leave work and taxis return for the night shift.
+We see that, with a thousand more drivers in service, average driver revenue decreases by \$2.53/hour.